 Sometimes all a less-than-satisfying breakfast needs is a splash of a killer condiment.
 While hot sauce and maple syrup do their jobs well, there’s another, lesser known sauce I must direct your attention to.
 It’s agrodolce, and its flavor is just as delightful as it was to say the word.
-A traditional Italian sweet and sour condiment (though if you speak Italian, you already knew that, as agro means sour and dolce means sweet) made by reducing so-flavored ingredients, usually vinegar and sugar, together into a sauce.
-While agrodolce is often served over pasta or meat, I’ve found that plunking a bowl of the stuff in the center of a brunch table goes over like gangbusters.
+A sweet and sour condiment traditional in Chinese and Italian cuisines (though if you speak Italian, you might've guessed the latter, as agro means sour and dolce means sweet) made by reducing so-flavored ingredients, usually vinegar and sugar, together into a sauce.
+While agrodolce is often served over noodles or meat, I’ve found that plunking a bowl of the stuff in the center of a brunch table goes over like gangbusters.
 To flesh out the notes of sweet in the vinegary sauce, both fresh and dried fruit often find their way into agrodolce—I like pairing plums and grapes with dates, but anything from figs and raisins to rhubarb and currants will do the trick.

 To start a batch of agrodolce, preheat the oven to 375ºF and toss 1 ½ cups diced peeled plums, ½ cup halved red grapes, ¼ cup thinly sliced red onion, and 1 seeded and thinly sliced Fresno chile with 2 tablespoons olive oil, 1 teaspoon of kosher salt, and lots of freshly ground black pepper on a parchment paper-lined baking sheet.
 Bake for 20-25 minutes.